This post may contain affiliate links. Read my whole disclosure here.

 I plan to take pictures of the two pages of the card and send them to the teacher in a message.

-⭐ If you want to download the printable card, you can find it at the end of this post.
+⭐ If you want to download the printable card, you can find it here.

 Tuesday: A video message